+Degree of Doctor of Philosophy Description and Requirements The Ph.D. degree in civil engineering is focused on research.
 Study and research programs for the Ph.D. degree are individually planned to fit the interests and background of the student.
 A comprehensive research project resulting in an original contribution to the field which is documented by a thesis is required.
 Institute requirements for the Ph.D. degree are described in the section on degree requirements.
-Approximately two years of course work are required, and two or more additional years are usually needed for preparation of the thesis.
-See the Admission to Candidacy section below for details.
+A minimum of three academic years in residence as a graduate student are required by the Institute, and two or more additional years are usually needed for preparation of the thesis the adviser, the student must form a Ph.D. thesis advisory committee within four terms of graduate residence at Caltech.
+This committee shall consist of at least three members of the Caltech professorial faculty, with at least two members from the faculty in mechanical and civil engineering.
+The committee shall meet as requested by the student.
+Further, the committee shall meet annually to review progress and to approve the registration of the student beyond the fifth year of graduate residence at Caltech.

 Advising and Thesis Supervision.
 An interim adviser is appointed for each student upon admission to a graduate degree in civil engineering.
 The interim adviser will serve as the primary mentor until the student finds a research adviser.
+It is the responsibility of the student to find an academic and research adviser within three terms of graduate residence at Caltech.
+In consultation with